Jeanne Holverstott Photo, Autism Therapist

 I obtained a Master’s Degree in Special Education from the University of Kansas, specializing in Autism and Asperger Syndrome in 2005.
 At that time, the University of Kansas offered one of the few programs in the world that focused solely on autistic individuals.
 Though my training is in special education, I recognized from my first interactions with autistic children in the summer camp setting that providing supportive services in the community would be critical.

-I have worked with children, adolescents, and adults on the spectrum for more than 20 years.
-I have experience as a paraeducator, home therapist, teacher, in-home service provider, and community-based specialist.
 For the last 17 years, I have worked clinically with the autistic population.
-In 2005, I joined Responsive Centers for Psychology and Learning in Overland Park, Kansas, and then cofounded New Leaf Therapy Group in Leawood, Kansas, in 2015.
+In 2005, I joined Responsive Centers for Psychology and Learning in Overland Park, Kansas.
+In 2015, I cofounded New Leaf Therapy Group in Leawood, Kansas.
+In 2025, I founded my solo practice.

 Contact Jeanne